cdapio/cdap/docs/courses/source/courses/c01_reactor-getting-started.rst

 - Build basic Reactor applications
 - Create an application using ingesting with Streams
 - Understand real-time processing using Flows
-- Perform batch processing using MapReduce
 - Serve data using Procedures
+- Perform batch processing using MapReduce jobs and Workflows
 - Understand Reactor application testing strategies

 ----